runeh/typical-fetch/README.md

 - test for throwing in weird places
 - Have more custom errors? like at least JSON parsing at least?
 - should path default to `/` ?
-- probably special case json / text parsing.
-So we can call .text() and return it in cases where something throws?

 #### maybe